tacticalflamingo/portfolio_project/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 > to create a new design.
 In you do end up picking one at random, you should
 > disclose that here as well.

-I chose the music playlist because I like the idea of making a song class to use in the playlist.
+I'm going with a music playlist as I think the design really speaks for itself but will still challenge me and provide me with expereince.
+I'm also interested by the song class as I think the experience it will give me with working with different classes can be valuable.

 > Once you've argued your choice of design, make a branch in your new repo called
 > something like `proof-of-concept`.
 There are many ways to do this, but my